 Steps for making the Bar Cookie Crust

-- Place flour, sugar, salt in a mixing bowl.
+Place flour, sugar, and salt in a mixing bowl.

-- Press crumbs firmly into bottom and 1/4 inch up the sides of a greased (I use my pan release mixture from my local candy/cake supply store.)
+Press crumbs firmly into the bottom and 1/4 inch up the sides of a greased (I use my pan-release mixture from my local candy/cake supply store.)
 9×13-inch baking pan.

-- Bake at 350 degrees 15 minutes or until golden brown.
+Bake at 350 degrees for 15 minutes or until golden brown.

 While the Cookie Bar Crust is baking, make up the topping.